Date: 19 November, 2010 (last modified : 18 Oct 2013)

 Image reconstruction in CASA is divided into two functional blocks; Imaging and Deconvolution.
 Imaging (section 1.1) involves the construction of a 'dirty' image from a list of residual visibilities, and deconvolution (section 1.2) is the process of recovering a model of the sky brightness distribution (by removing the sampling effects of the interferometer).
 During this process, the data (and images) can be partitioned in many ways, with the above algorithms operating independently on each piece.
 An iterative chi-square minimization process is followed by alternating between imaging and deconvolution until convergence is achieved.
 The underlying software implementation follows a standard numerical-optimization framework with a clear distinction between these functional blocks, and a very simple set of rules for how they interact.

 There are a finite set of valid combinations of imaging, deconvolution and data/image partitioning.
 Section 1.3 documents the current clean-task parameters that trigger them.
-Section describes the minor-cycle refactoring plan for casa3.5 and lists an alternate clean tasking interface that eliminates the ambiguity present in the current one.
+Section 3 describes the Imager refactoring plan.